simonmichael/hledger/MANUAL.markdown

    be able to use platform packages; eg on Ubuntu Lucid, do `apt-get install ghc6 cabal-install happy`.

-2. Make sure ~/.cabal/bin is in your path.
-This is useful so that you can run hledger by just typing "hledger", and necessary if (eg) you install with -fweb, to avoid an installation failure..
+2. Install hledger with cabal-install.
+Make sure ~/.cabal/bin is in your path; this is required while installing some cabal packages.
+Eg:

-3. Install hledger with cabal-install:
+        export PATH=$PATH:~/.cabal/bin
         cabal update
         cabal install hledger